ElvisWang2010/WROFE-2025/Building Instructions/Building Instructions.md

 **Option2:** Split the project into two parts:
-- Create a ROS2 node that runs in Raspberry pi host (instead of inside docker container).
+- Create a ROS2 node that runs on a Raspberry Pi host (instead of inside docker container).
 This node publishes camera-related data
 - Create the main ROS2 project in the docker container.
-It subscribes the topic that publishes camera data.
+It subscribes to the topic that publishes camera data.
 It contains the main logic of the project.

 **Option3:** Create the whole ROS2 project in a Raspberry pi host.
-It can access camera via picamera2.
+It can access the camera via picamera2.
 It also subscribes topics published by third-party ROS nodes in ROS2 container

-*Note: Both option 2 and 3 require us to build a ROS2 environment from source in Raspberry Pi OS.*
+*Note: Both options 2 and 3 require you to build a ROS2 environment from source in Raspberry Pi OS.*

 We did not want to use a USB camera, instead we opted to build a ROS2 environment from source.